jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

 ### 88 Evidence
 If an application under either sections 56 and 81 or section 87 is heard in a District Court,— (a) the evidence of a person beyond New Zealand may be taken in accordance with the rules of the High Court covering the examination of witnesses beyond New Zealand; and
-  (b) the High Court Rules, as far as they are applicable and with all necessary modifications, apply accordingly.
+  (b) the High Court Rules 2016, as far as they are applicable and with all necessary modifications, apply accordingly.

 ### 89 Proof of documents
 (1) For the purposes of sections 72 to 76 and sections 81 to 88,—